mercadopago/devsite-docs/guides/plugins/woocommerce/sales-processing.en.md

 ## Reasons for refusals

-Regarding the **approval of payments** in your store, there are three main reasons that can directly impact these results.
+Regarding the **approval of payments** in your store, three main reasons can directly impact these results.

 Below, we detail the factors that influence a payment refusal.